Road usage charging scheme: will it be implemented in the US?

 Pete Buttigieg, the newly confirmed US Transportation Secretary, outlined his infrastructure goals this past month, including a focus on building up the Highway Trust Fund.
 The Highway Trust Fund, which is funded by federal tax and allocated to the development and maintenance of federal highways and transit systems, has been unable to meet infrastructure funding needs for several years.
 This is largely due to the fact that federal gas taxation has not increased since 1993, while surface infrastructure construction costs and materials have continued to rise with inflation.
-We think that this could be the opportunity for the United States to reboot its infrastructure funding mechanism through the rollout of a federal road usage charging (RUC) program.
+We think that this could be the opportunity for the United States to reboot its infrastructure funding mechanism through the rollout of a federal road usage charging (RUC) scheme.

 To address the funding disparity, Buttigieg floated the idea of an increase in the federal gas tax at his hearing, which was later rebuffed.
 Not least due to the fact that President Biden has been clear that he does not intend to raise any taxes while the US is in the middle of a pandemic.
 So what are the alternatives?